bergesinstitute/grafmethodenglish/book-1-unit-2.md

 (Yo soy de Madrid y Laura es de Barcelona).

 *Juan is in London or in New York.*
-(Juan está en Londres on en Nueva York).
+(Juan está en Londres o en Nueva York).

 *I am in New York, but Pedro is in London.*
 (Yo estoy en Nueva York, pero Pedro está en Londres).